midhunkalarikkal/FullDomain/Notes/DSA1.md

 Paging: The system breaks RAM and virtual memory into small blocks called pages.
 If RAM is full, less-used data is moved to pages.

-Swapping: When a program needs data that was moved to storage, the system brings it back to RAM and swaps out other data if needed.
+Swapping: When a program needs data that was moved to page storage, the system brings it back to RAM and swaps out other data if needed.
 This keeps the illusion of having more memory.

 `Advantages`
 -------------